 VIP users get full retention, unlimited downloads, watchlists, bookmarks, and can make requests.
 A Platinum tier is also available for $24 per year, which allows you 20,000 API hits per day (5,000 for VIP, 0 for free).

 The watchlist is a particularly cool feature for premium users.
 If an NZB you want is not available yet, you can add it to your watchlist and it will be sent to a custom RSS feed when available.
-The RSS feed can be used to automatically download the TV show or movie using an NZB app.
+The RSS feed can be used to automatically download the file using an NZB app.

 Once invite-only, GingaDADDY is a freemium registration-required Usenet search engine with over 35,000 registered users and 760,000 NZBs.
 It didn’t return as many results as NZB.is in our tests, but it didn’t perform poorly.

 Free users can download three times per day.
-Searches can be filtered according to a number of genres and formats, and then sorted by age, grabs, comments, IMDb rating, IGN rating, size, and views.
+Searches can be filtered according to a number of genres and formats, and then sorted by age, grabs, comments, size and views.

 GingaDADDY logs IP addresses to cut down on duplicate account abuse.
 The site does not log what is downloaded, just how much and how often.